-Here’s what the occasional poem type is:
+Here’s what the Occasional poetry form is:

 An occasional poem is written to comment on or commemorate some special event, especially regarding traditional events and large public gatherings.